cld2 – Google’s Compact Language Detector 2 – standalone command line on Cent OS

 Hope this helps someone, and kudos to cld2 for being awesome!

-1 thought on “cld2 – Google’s Compact Language Detector 2 – standalone command line on Cent OS”
+One response to “cld2 – Google’s Compact Language Detector 2 – standalone command line on Cent OS”

 Leave a Reply